jamesr66a/Draft3114StyleGuide/styleguide.md

 Entities should reside in as small of a scope as necessary.
 That is: nested classes, members, and methods that are implementation details of a single class should be declared private.
 A single java source should expose as few identifiers as necessary.

 ***Rationale:*** As it is, Web-Cat's limitations require that student-written code declares classes within the default package.
 This presents the possibility of name space collisions: two entities with the same identifier being defined within the default package.
 It is a good practice to expose as few entities as possible to the "outside world" to prevent collisions.

+***Exceptions:*** Web-Cat does not currently play nice with student-defined packages.
+Nested class implementations may be moved into separate files and declared publicly if, for example, including them would cause the file to be too long.